Consistency of $f(R)$ gravity models around solar polytropes: Gravity formalism

 As usual, the matter term needs to obey the equation of continuity $D_\mu T^{\mu\nu}=0$.
-The only non-trivial component for spherically symmetric system is \be{cont} p'=-\frac{B'}{2 B}(\rho+p), \ee where comma stands for radial derivative, $'\equiv d/dr$.
+The only non-trivial component for spherically symmetric system here is \be{cont} p'=-\frac{B'}{2 B}(\rho+p), \ee where comma stands for radial derivative, $'\equiv d/dr$.

 Like in GR, the equation of continuity is automatically satisfied here if the field equations are satisfied \cite{koivisto} and no additional information is gained.
-In this work we chose the continuity equation to be one of the solved dynamical equations instead of using the full set of field equations.
-Therefore, as the set of independent equations we use the $11$-component of equation (\ref{eequs}), the trace equation (\ref{traceq}), the definition for the Ricci scalar in terms of metric components and the continuity equation (\ref{cont}).
+The calculations were highly dependent on the equation ansatz.
+Therefore, we chose the continuity equation to be one of the solved dynamical equations instead of using the full set of field equations.

+As the set of independent equations we use the $1 1$ -component (corresponding to $T_{11}$) of modified field equations (\ref{eequs}), the trace equation (\ref{traceq}), the definition for the Ricci scalar in terms of metric components (\ref{metric}) and the continuity equation (\ref{cont}).